-- Requirement of minimum indigenous content has been enhanced/rationalised.
+- The requirement of minimum indigenous content has been enhanced/rationalised.

 - ‘Services’ as an avenue for discharging offsets have been re-introduced.

-- The requirement of single largest Indian ownership of 51% of equity removed.
+- The requirement of the single largest Indian ownership of 51% of equity removed.

 - FDI in the defence sector is subject to other security conditions.